A Rank-Based Sequential Test of Independence: Introduction

 \section{Introduction}

-Let $(X_n, Y_n) \in \mathbb{R}\times\mathbb{R}$, $n \in \mathbb{N}$, be a stream of independent and identically distributed random variables with unknown distribution $\P$, and denote by $(X,Y)$ a generic pair from this distribution.
-In this article, we consider the classical problem of testing independence of $X$ and $Y$, that is, the null hypothesis
+Let $(X_n, Y_n) \in \mathbb{R}\times\mathbb{R}$, $n \in \mathbb{N}$, be a stream of independent and identically distributed (iid) random variables with unknown distribution $\P$, and denote by $(X,Y)$ a generic pair from this distribution.
+In this article, we consider the classical problem of testing independence of $X$ and $Y$; that is, the null hypothesis is that for all Borel measurable sets $A, B \subseteq \mathbb{R}$,

 This problem has been studied for almost a century and there exists a vast literature on fixed sample size procedures for testing $H_0$, which we do not attempt to summarize.
 However, only little work has been done on testing independence sequentially.
 By a sequential test, we mean a decision rule $\varphi\colon \bigcup_{n=1}^{\infty} \mathbb{R}^{2n} \rightarrow \{0, 1\}$, with $\varphi = 1$ for ``reject $H_0$'' and $\varphi = 0$ for ``do not reject $H_0$'', which satisfies